svaarala/duktape/doc/logging.rst

 Introduction
 ============

-Duktape contains a built-in very minimal logging framework which has a small footprint (around 1kB), reasonably high performance, and makes it easy to change both the frontend and the backend of logging.
+Duktape 1.x contains a built-in very minimal logging framework which has a small footprint (around 1kB), reasonably high performance, and makes it easy to change both the frontend and the backend of logging.
 It is easy to write log entries from both C and Ecmascript, and then redirect all the log output to a custom backend.
 Lazy formatting is also possible.

+In Duktape 2.x the logging framework was moved into an optional extra (``extras/logging``) to avoid portability issues on exotic target platforms.
+The extra has the same feature set as Duktape 1.x built-in logging and provides the same bindings (``Duktape.Logger`` object, ``duk_log()`` and ``duk_log_va()`` API calls).

 The framework focuses on how logger objects are created and what the logger interface looks like.
-Other features are quite barebones; for example the default backend simply writes to the stderr and there is no advanced backend configuration like multiple log outputs.
+Other features are quite barebones; for example the default backend simply writes to the ``stderr`` and there is no advanced backend configuration like multiple log outputs.
 The user can easily replace the frontend and the backend functions to extend the basic feature set in a transparent manner.